 Located in the heart of San Diego County, just 20 miles from the Pacific Ocean in the foothills of the Cuyamaca mountains, Backcountry Gardens enjoys a generally mild Mediterranean climate.
-Cool nights and warm days with average rainfall of about 15 inches a year.
+Cool nights, warm days with average rainfall of about 15 inches a year.

 The area has very diverse terrain allowing it to host a wide range of wildlife.
-Large rock outcroppings, a seasonal blue granite spring, a wide expanse of native chaparral, and over 100 oak trees -- area all very important for plant and wildlife support.
+Large rock outcroppings, a seasonal blue granite spring, a wide expanse of native chaparral, and over 100 oak trees -- all very important for plant and wildlife support.
 An ancient olive grove and remnants of an old olive mill remain as an indicator of early human inhabitants on the grounds.

 A very small portion is being cultivated for vegetables and cut flowers with a focus on drought tolerant varieties from California and similar Mediterranean climates.
 The remaining acreage is reserved for native plants and wildlife.